wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array From

-The `Array.from()` method in JavaScript creates a new, shallow-copied Array instance from an array-like or iterable object.
+The `Array.from()` method creates a new, shallow-copied Array instance from an array-like or iterable object.

 ```javascript
 let string = 'hello';